shanecelis/bevy_minibuffer/README.md

 cargo run --example add-act
 ```

 [^1]: Any system with no input or output.
-This does exclude pipelines, however,
+This does not exclude pipelines, however,
   which are used extensively with asynchronous systems.

 ## Easily bind key chord sequences to acts